Afsaneh234/HW2/README.md

 # HW2
-My second assignment for PROG 209 with collaboration with Alexander Apolonio
+My second assignment for PROG 209 collaboration with Alexander Apolonio